Skip to content

 Sustainable economy and household appliances

 The home appliance industry appears to be one of the markets most sensitive to sustainability issues.
 From a sustainability perspective, one cannot only refer to the energy efficiency of the latest home appliances.
-The new energy labelling regulations are the first step into the future: for truly sustainable development, it is necessary to go further.
+The energy labelling regulations are the first step into the future: for truly sustainable development, it is necessary to go further.
 A regulation on extended producer responsibility, with minimum requirements on product sustainability and measurement of material production processes is needed.

 In conclusion, the evolution from a linear to a circular economic model is a rather complex but necessary process for the environmental sustainability of the country.
 This transition, promoted by the European Commission, requires the commitment of various actors who are called upon to take action in their field of competence along the entire supply chain.